ThibTrip/pangres/README.md

 * Python >= 3.6.4
 * See also ./pangres/requirements.txt

+Note that if you use `sqlalchemy>=2.0` you will need `alembic>=1.7.2`

 # Gotchas and caveats

 ## All flavors
-1. We can't create JSON columns automatically but we can insert JSON like objects (list, dict) in existing JSON columns.
+1. We can't create JSON columns automatically, but we can insert JSON like objects (list, dict) in existing JSON columns.

 ## Postgres